InspectorElement/Ground-Report/README.md

 #### What’s next for GroundWatch?

-I am planning to reach out to a social justice organization to demonstrate the app and receive feedback.
+I'm finishing a feature that allows users to report violence without WiFi.
+I'm also planning to reach out to social justice organizations to recieve feedback on the app.